 I’m having trouble accessing a testing site due to COVID-19, what are my other options to take an exam?

-The GMAT, GRE and EA exams are offered in an online, at-home test format to provide options to test takers unable to take a test center-based exam because of the virus.
+The GMAT, GMAT Focus Edition, GRE and EA exams are offered in an online, at-home test format to provide options to test takers unable to take a test center-based exam.

-I can’t get an online GMAT, GRE or EA exam date until after the application deadline.
+I can’t get an online GMAT, GMAT Focus Edition, GRE or EA exam date until after the application deadline.
 Can I apply with no test scores and update my application after the deadline?

 Applicants should apply to the earliest application deadline to which they can submit their strongest complete application.
-If you are unable to take the GMAT, GRE or EA before the application deadline, we advise looking ahead to preparing a strong and complete application for the next application round.
+If you are unable to take the GMAT, GMAT Focus Edition, GRE or EA before the application deadline, we advise looking ahead to preparing a strong and complete application for the next application round.

-The University of Washington Foster School of Business has announced that standardized test scores are now optional for applicants to the Foster Evening MBA Program for Autumn 2022 and 2023 entry.
-Any applicant who is able to demonstrate strong quantitative skills through their prior academic work and/or professional experiences may apply for admission to the Evening MBA for Autumn 2022 or 2023 entry without a standardized test score.
+Any applicant who is able to demonstrate strong quantitative skills through their prior academic work and/or recent professional experiences may apply for admission to the Evening MBA for Autumn 2024 entry without a standardized test score.

 Which standardized tests does the Evening MBA Program accept?

-The Evening MBA Program accepts the GMAT, GRE and EA standardized tests.
-For Autumn 2023 admission, Foster will provide candidates the option to apply without a standardized test score.
+The Evening MBA Program accepts the GMAT, GMAT Focus Edition, GRE and EA standardized tests.
+For Autumn 2024 admission, Foster will provide candidates with the option to apply without a standardized test score.

 Should I consider applying without a test score?
 What factors make an applicant well-suited to submit an application without a test score?